deepadeshpande/Account_Contact_Manager/README.md

 # Account_Contact_Manager
 This requirement implements a salesforce solution to manage and track the number of Contacts by Contact Type for each Account.
 Features:

-Custom button (Contact type) on Account record to trigger a LWC LWC displays a table of unique Contact Types based on Type and State for the selected Account.
-Multiple contact types can be selected.
-Creates or updates a custom object for unique combinations of Account, Type, and State.
-Enforces validation rules to ensure the number of Contacts per combination does not exceed 5.
-User-friendly error messages for validation failures.
-Uses a mix of declarative tools (Flow) and custom code (Apex and Lightning Web Components) for future flexibility.
+a)Custom button (Contact type) on Account record to trigger a LWC b)LWC displays a table of unique Contact Types based on Type and State for the selected Account. c)Multiple contact types can be selected. d)Creates or updates a custom object for unique combinations of Account, Type, and State. e)Enforces validation rules to ensure the number of Contacts per combination does not exceed 5. f)User-friendly error messages for validation failures. g)Uses a mix of declarative tools (Flow) and custom code (Apex and Lightning Web Components) for future flexibility.

              Working functionality scenario using a code-based approach